dockboxhq/cli/README.md

 Available Commands:
-  clean       Removes all dockboxes on your machine create      Creates a dockbox from URL/file or git clone enter       Enters into a dockbox in a given directory help        Help about any command list        List all your dockboxes on your system
+  clean       Removes all dockboxes on your machine create      Creates a dockbox from a URL, file or git URL enter       Enters into a dockbox in a given directory help        Help about any command list        List all your dockboxes on your system tree        Shows a tree of dockbox image histories

 Flags:
       --config string   config file (default is $HOME/.dockbox.yaml)